acollins-hed/atINFLATE-3.0/README.md

 Welcome to atINFLATE 3.0.
 AtINFLATE is the (a)aRS-(t)RNA (I)nteraction
 (N)etwork (F)itness (LA)ndscape (E)xpress, a dynamic model of its
 predecessor, atINFLAT, published in Collins-Hed and Ardell 2019.
-Installation requires Eigen 3.4.0.
+Installation requires g++, since there is the g++ sepcific instruction __builtin_popcount() in Evolver.hpp which finds the weight of a number in the coding theory sense (example 5 in binary is 101 and would have a weight of 2 since there are 2 ones in its binary representation), and Eigen 3.4.0.
 Make configure executable with something like

 chmod u+x configure